rg3h/rg3h/README.md

 - 👋 Hi, I’m @rg3h.
 I am a mad scientist.
-I've worked at google, Tableau, NASA (Mars mission!), Xerox PARC, and even a successful start up.
+I've worked at google, tableau, NASA (Mars mission!), xerox PARC, and even a successful start up.

 - ✨ My Ph.D. is in realtime interactive 3D graphics and HCI.
 I have worked on a lot of projects including information interaction, data visualization, VR/AR, phones, television, travel, genetics, and healthcare.
 My work has been all over, from Mars to Google I/O.